kunaldhongade/aptos-digital-will/README.md

-# Lost and Found Registry - Frontend
+# Digital Will System - Frontend

-This is the frontend for the **Lost and Found Registry** built on the **Aptos Blockchain**.
-The platform enables users to register lost items, submit found item reports, and manage claims of lost property.
-All interactions are handled securely through smart contracts on the Aptos blockchain.
+This is the frontend for the **Digital Will System** built on the **Aptos Blockchain**.
+The platform enables users to create, update, revoke, and execute digital wills, with beneficiaries receiving allocated assets after execution.
+All transactions are securely processed through smart contracts on the Aptos blockchain.

 ## Key Features

-- **Register Lost Items**: Users can register their lost items with descriptions and set a reward for finders.
-- **Submit Found Items**: Finders can submit found items with a description for verification.
-- **Verify Finders**: Item owners can verify finders and transfer rewards for successfully returned items.
-- **View Lost Items**: Users can browse all registered lost items.
+- **Create a Will**: Users can create a will by specifying beneficiaries and asset percentages.
+- **Update Will**: Users can modify existing wills, adjusting beneficiaries and assets as needed.
+- **Revoke Will**: Users can revoke an existing will, removing it from the system.
+- **Execute Will**: Wills are executed after the user's death, transferring assets to beneficiaries.
-- **View Found Item Submissions**: Owners can view submissions from finders for specific lost items.
+- **View Wills**: Users can view all wills or specific wills based on testator or will ID.
-- **Manage Claims**: Item owners can track the status of their lost items and verify claims.

 ## Prerequisites